Joaoluislins/My_portfolio/README.md

 <br />

 ### US insurance costs - Multiple Linear Regression // Data exploration  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Joaoluislins/us_insurance_costs/blob/main/US_Insurance_costs.ipynb)
-*Predicting the insurance charging cost of a person based in 6 feats.*
+*Predicting the insurance charging cost of a US citizen.*
 <br />

 ![Image3](costvsage.jpg)
-> The objective of the project was to build a python algorithm to analyze data on US Insurance Costs, no framework was given and I could choose whatever aspects I would like to focus into.
+> The objective of the project was to build a python algorithm to analyze the data and the influence of 14 feats on US insurance costs, no framework was given and I could choose whatever aspects I would like to focus into.

 Codecademy project